sangit0/Laravel-boilerplate-Template/readme.md

     ```
 In the EasyAJAX module CSRF Token Added in the before send method.

-5. Using EasyCRUD: Recommended way of excuting a query is using DB::beginTransaction and DB::commit method; so that you can cancel the transaction using DB::rollback method if exception happened at the middle of an excuting query.
+5. Using EasyCRUD: Recommended way of excuting a query is using DB::beginTransaction and DB::commit method, so that you can cancel the transaction using DB::rollback method if exception happened at the middle of an excuting query.
 It ensures No data will be affected until the transaction is committed.
 ``` bash
     #example
      DB::beginTransaction();